Electron-mediated anharmonicity and its role in the Raman spectrum of graphene: Results

 The importance of the proper inclusion of EPC effects along with the standard anharmonicity is more pronounced for the G mode linewidth.
 With SSCHA, only three-phonon contributions are included for the linewidths.
 In agreement with Ref.~\citenum{Han22}, we find that these three-phonon contributions are rather small, and even together with the much larger EPC effects the experimental linewidth values are still underestimated.
-In Supplementary Figures 3 and 4 we compare the three-phonon contributions as obtained with SSCHA and TDEP, and show that the best agreement is obtained when TDEP is combined with stochastic sampling of the potential energy surface.
+In Supplementary Figure 3 we show that the three-phonon contributions as obtained with SSCHA and sTDEP are quite similar.
 With TDEP we are able to account also for the four-phonon contribution that is an order of magnitude larger than the three-phonon term (see Supplementary Figures 3 and 4), leading to an excellent agreement with the experimental linewidths.
-In Supplementary Figures 5 and 6 we show that the thermal expansion significantly impacts the four-phonon contribution and is important to reach the final agreement with the experiments.
+This may raise the question of the importance of even higher orders.
+However, the larger magnitude of four-phonon compared to three-phonon terms is not due to a higher energy contribution of fourth-order anharmonicity but to the mirror-plane symmetry of graphene which forbids any interaction involving an odd number of flexural phonon.
+This sum rule restricts drastically the number of available three-phonon processes, leading to its lower contribution, while four-phonon term are less affected.
+Since forces predicted by the anharmonic potential up to fourth-order allows for an accurate reproduction of the full anharmonic forces, as shown in Supplementary Figure 5, we should expect higher order terms to be mainly negligible.
+In Supplementary Figures 4 and 6 we show that the inclusion of the quantum thermal expansion significantly impacts the four-phonon contribution and is important to reach the final agreement with the experiments.
+A classical approach in the volume expansion calculation leads to an overestimation of the phonon linewidth.